williameoswald/surveydesignr/README.md

 ```

 ### To do:
+ - Add display of question type (select_one, select_multiple) and constraint message to table
  - Revise comparison function to allow for forms without language specification
  - Add comparison of choices tab
  - Make cleaner output